 Restaurant Menu Image Prompts: 10 Hero-Plate Templates

-Ten copy-ready restaurant menu prompts spanning signature steak, carbonara, oysters, salad, wood-fired pizza, craft burger, cocktail pairing, seafood, veggie bowl, dessert platter.
+Ten copy-ready restaurant menu prompts for steak, carbonara, oysters, salad, pizza, burger, cocktail, seafood, veggie bowl, and dessert — tuned for Midjourney V8.1, GPT Image 2, and Nano Banana Pro (June 2026).

-Restaurant menus need hero plates — single dish, single light, single garnish, one camera angle that flatters the dish category.
+Restaurant menus need hero plates: single dish, single light, single garnish, one camera angle that flatters the dish category.
 Generic food prompts give you bland menu tiles that nobody clicks.
-The 10 templates below are calibrated for actual menu use: print, in-restaurant tablets, and delivery-app listings.
+The 10 templates below are calibrated for real menu use — print, in-restaurant tablets, and delivery-app listings — and tuned for the image models that ship as of June 2026.

 What a high-quality prompt should contain